crypticalfish86/CS50-Assignments/week_1/week_1_notes.md

 ABSTRACTION

-C has hoisting however its less automatic than javascript all you have to do is declare the functions initially on top and then write the actual code below (look to the mario.c example)
+C has hoisting however its less automatic than javascript all you have to do is declare the functions initially on top and then write the actual code below

 TRUNCATION